dekuNukem/traffic-cone-film-scanning/README.md

 * Around 10-20% infill

-* Very simple shape, turn up the speed if you want.
+* Very simple design, turn up the speed if you want.

-After 2 hours, voilà:
+2 hours later, voilà:

 ![Alt text](photos/voila.jpeg)

-Trim whiskers

-matte inside?
+* Double check the base is **completely flat**.

+* It **must not** wobble when placed on flat surface.

+* If warped, improve bed adhesion.
+Re-level, hairspray, raft, etc.

+* Remove any loose strands of stringing/hair/whiskers near the film gate.

-## Assembling the Cone
+## Cone Assembly

 Place the cone on the light table

 attach the lens hood to your camera, moderately tight

-**Loosely** rest the camera on the cone, **DO NOT** push all the way in yet!

-plain table no film, adjust focus, ensure the border of the film mask is aligned with the frame
+plain table no film, hold camera just above the cone, adjust focus, ensure the border of the film mask is aligned with the frame

+lower and **loosely** rest the camera on the cone, **DO NOT** push all the way in yet!

+double check the framing is still straight

 Mark the position of the cone, white marker, or just a scratch mark.